 Wilson, Samuel S. ( -1850), Letters, 1849-1852, (C2692)

-Six letters written from steamboat on Missouri River, camp on Blue River, and Sacramento, California, to family describing overland travel, gold mining, and camp life.
-Also resolutions by friends to the memory of Wilson, who died enroute home, and copy of "The California News," 14 February 1852, with letter from George B. [ ].
+The collection contains six letters written from a steamboat on the Missouri River, a camp on Blue River, and Sacramento, California, to family describing overland travel, gold mining, and camp life.
+Also included are resolutions by friends to the memory of Wilson, who died enroute home, and a copy of "The California News" 14 February 1852, with letter from George B. [ ].

 Wisconsin Company of Gold Seekers, Roster, 1849, (C3512)

 List of 26 men who left St. Joseph, MO, on 19 April 1849 to seek gold in California.

 Wolff, Theodore H. (1905-1999), Papers, 1865-1979, (C3057)